manuelsh/job-predictor-api/README.md

 https://we.tl/t-Cxub1v8t0H

-and stored in the folder `model-parametes`.
+and stored in the folder `model-parameters`.

 To run the API from the container:
 ```